Flavelius/SimpleFogOfWar/README.md

 ## Simple Fog Of War
 ### About
-A Unity Extension for terrain occlusion through entity revealed global fog Supports permanent revealing and an option to save and load its state (alpha).
+A Unity Extension for terrain occlusion through entity revealed global fog.
+Supports permanent revealing and an option to save and load its state (alpha).
 #### How to use
 It's pretty simple:
 Drop the *FogOfWarInfluence* Component onto entities that should reveal fog and configure their radius.
 *FogOfWarSystem* is the main Component, where the basic settings can be configured.
-*Size* determines the are of fog (see editor gizmo as an indicator).
+*Size* determines the area of fog (see editor gizmo as an indicator).

 ###### Notes
 There are two modes of rendering: *DirectSeeThrough* and *Projector*.